Flint, Birch Run, & Frankenmuth

 Website

-Need a quick
+Need a quick European

-European getaway without leaving Michigan?
-Then try a
+getaway without leaving Michigan?
+Then

-taste of Bavaria just a stones throw from I-75 in the beautiful city
+just a stones throw from I-75 in the beautiful city

 of Frankenmuth.
-The area was
+The area was settled back in 1845 by

-settled back in 1845 by conservative Lutheran immigrants from the Bavarian province of Franconia as a mission post for the spread of Christianity to the Chippewa
+as a mission post for the spread of Christianity to the Chippewa tribe.
+Over three million people annually visit

-annually visit this quaint village to enjoy authentic Franconian-style street
+this quaint village to enjoy authentic Franconian-style

-(self-proclaimed to be the "World's Largest Christmas Store"!).
+be the "World's Largest Christmas Store"!).

 Tour